How to fly on American Airlines with Chase Ultimate Rewards points, even though they’re not partners

 Again, you’ll see plenty of American Airlines award flights available to book with Iberia Avios points.
 If you find award seats on British Airways, they should also be available on Iberia.

 Example 3.
-Book American Airlines Flights Through the Chase Ultimate Rewards Portal
+Book American Airlines flights through the Chase Ultimate Rewards portal

+This method is pretty simple, as it’s similar to booking with any online travel agency, like Orbitz or Expedia.
 Log into the Chase Ultimate Rewards Travel Portal and click “Travel” from the drop-down menu at the top of the page.

 Enter your travel information.

 You’ll then have your pick of flights from multiple airlines, including American Airlines.
-If you have an Ink Business Preferred or a Chase Sapphire Preferred (my example below), your points will be worth 1.25 cents each.
+If you have an Chase Ink Business Preferred or a Chase Sapphire Preferred (my example below), your points will be worth 1.25 cents each.
 If you have a Chase Sapphire Reserve, your points will be worth 1.5 cents each.

 Let’s break down the information we’ve just covered.

-- 22,880 Chase Ultimate Rewards points through the Chase Portal (if you have a Chase Sapphire Preferred or Ink Business Preferred)
+- 26,128 Chase Ultimate Rewards points through the Chase Portal (if you have a Chase Sapphire Preferred or Ink Business Preferred)

-- 19,066 Chase Ultimate Rewards points through the Chase Portal (if you have a Chase Sapphire Reserve)
+- 21,774 Chase Ultimate Rewards points through the Chase Portal (if you have a Chase Sapphire Reserve)

 - 17,000 Chase Ultimate Rewards points if you transfer them to Iberia (Iberia charges 17,000 points round-trip for this route)

-- 15,000 Chase Ultimate Rewards points if you transfer them to British Airways (British Airways charges 7,500 points each way for this route)
+- 18,000 Chase Ultimate Rewards points if you transfer them to British Airways (British Airways charges 9,000 points each way for this route)

-As I said earlier, using these partners is often a better deal than using American Airlines miles.
+British Airways and Iberia have different award charts, so these prices will vary depending on your route.
+But quite often the best way to use Chase points is by using Chase transfer partners instead of booking through the Chase Portal.
+As I said earlier, using these partners can a better deal than using American Airlines miles.
 For example, I flew to Oklahoma round-trip in coach over the holidays for 17,000 Iberia Avios points.
-That same flight would have cost 25,000 American Airlines miles (that’s a difference of 8,000 miles!).
+At the time, that same flight would have cost 25,000 American Airlines miles (that’s a difference of 8,000 miles).